GreggSetzer/beartracks-ui/README.md

 # Beartracks UI

 Beartracks UI is a design library for a fictional web application showcasing the [United States National Parks](https://nps.gov/index.htm).
-Built with React and Tailwind CSS, the goal os this library is to show how to create reusable UI components that can be easily integrated into any React-based project.
+Built with React and Tailwind CSS, the goal of this library is to show how to create reusable UI components that can be easily integrated into any React-based project.

 This project was inspired by the rich data provided by the NPS.gov API, which offers extensive information